waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 and ideas that are behind a lot of the different areas within machine learning.
-And one of the most popular is the idea of supervised machine learning or just supervised learning.
+And one of the most popular is the idea of supervised machine learning or just
-And
-## supervised learning
+## supervised learning.
+`given a data set of input-output pairs,`
+`learn a function to map inputs to outputs`
- is a particular type of task.
+And supervised learning is a particular type of task.
 It refers to the task where we give the computer access to a data set, where that data set consists of input-output pairs.
 And what we would like the computer to do